acsone/acsoo/README.rst

 acsoo.cfg
 ~~~~~~~~~

 A file named ``acsoo.cfg`` at the project root helps you set sensible defaults.

-Here is a minimal one:
+Here is a minimal example:

   .. code:: ini